-This publication is intended to acquaint and assist maintenance personnel in the preventive maintenance, service, repair and rebuild of the Hendrickson STEERTEKTM NXT High Capacity Steer Axle System for applicable Fire and Rescue Vehicles.
+This publication is intended to acquaint and assist maintenance personnel in the preventive maintenance, service, repair and rebuild of the Hendrickson STEERTEKTM NXT High Capacity Front Steer Axle and Suspension System for applicable Autocar® vehicles.

-Use only Hendrickson Genuine parts for servicing this steer axle system.
+Use only Hendrickson Genuine Parts for servicing this suspension system.

-It is important to read and understand this entire Technical Procedure publication prior to performing any maintenance, service, repair, or rebuild of the product.
-The information in this publication contains parts lists, safety information, product specifications, features, proper maintenance, service, repair and rebuild instructions for STEERTEK NXT High Capacity Steer Axle System.
+It is important to read and understand this entire Technical Procedure publication and all work instructions and safety related information provided by the vehicle manufacturer prior to performing any maintenance, service, repair, or rebuild of this product.
+The information in this publication contains parts lists, safety information, product specifications, features, proper maintenance, service, repair, and rebuild instructions for the STEERTEK NXT High Capacity Steer Axle and Suspension System.

 Hendrickson reserves the right to make changes and improvements to its products and publications at any time.
-Contact Hendrickson Tech Services for information on the latest version of this manual at 1-866-755-5968 (toll-free U.S. and Canada), 1-630-910-2800 (outside U.S. and Canada) or email: techservices@hendrickson-intl.com.
+Contact Hendrickson Tech Services for information on the latest version of this manual at 1-866-755-5968 (toll-free U.S. and Canada), 1-630-910-2800 (outside U.S. and Canada) or e-mail: techservices@hendrickson-intl.com.

-The latest revision of this publication is available online at www.hendrickson-intl.com.
+The latest revision of this publication is available online at hendrickson-intl.com.

-Product Description
+SECTION 2 Product Description